Rari-Capital/rari-stable-pool-contracts/README.md

     UPGRADE_FUND_OWNER_ADDRESS=0xb568a7a185305e1cc027e13a27db7c5bf99e81d8

 You must also set `UPGRADE_FUND_OWNER_PRIVATE_KEY` and `UPGRADE_TIMESTAMP_COMP_CLAIMED_AND_EXCHANGED` (set to current timestamp after claiming and exchanging COMP via rebalancer; you must run migrations within 1 hour of this timestamp).

+Furthermore, if you plan to migrate without the `--skip-dry-run` flag, set `GANACHE_UPGRADE_FUND_TOKEN_HOLDERS` to a comma-separated list of all current RSPT holders (because `getPastEvents` does not work with the Ganache fork used by the dry run).

 Then, migrate: `truffle migrate --network live`